sv222/cloud-engineer-interview-questions/README.md

 - **Amazon Route 53:** Scalable and highly available Domain Name System (DNS) web service.
 - **AWS Direct Connect:** A dedicated network connection from your on-premises data center to AWS.
 - **AWS Transit Gateway:** Service for connecting multiple VPCs and on-premises networks.
-- **AWS VPN CloudHub:** A managed service that allows you to connect multiple AWS Virtual Private Clouds (VPCs) to each other and to your on-premises network via a hub-and-spoke model.
+- **AWS VPN CloudHub:** A hub-and-spoke model that connects multiple on-premises sites through a virtual private gateway over Site-to-Site VPN connections, allowing remote offices to communicate with each other and with AWS.
 - **AWS Transit Gateway Peering:** A service that allows you to connect two or more AWS Transit Gateways together.
 - **AWS Transit Gateway Network Manager:** A service that provides a unified view of your AWS Transit Gateway networks and helps you manage them centrally.
 - **AWS Global Accelerator:** Improve application availability and performance using the AWS global network.
 - **AWS PrivateLink:** A secure way to connect two services that are running in a virtual private cloud (VPC) or on-premises network to services running in AWS.
 - **AWS Client VPN:** Managed VPN for secure remote access to AWS and on-premises resources, allows to connect your devices to your AWS account over a secure encrypted tunnel.
-- **AWS VPC endpoints:** are network interfaces that allow resources in a VPC to communicate with AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+- **AWS VPC endpoints:** allow resources in a VPC to connect to AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Interface endpoints are elastic network interfaces powered by AWS PrivateLink; gateway endpoints are route table targets for Amazon S3 and DynamoDB.

 ### Content Delivery

 - **Amazon CloudFront:** Content delivery network (CDN) for fast content delivery.
-- **Amazon CloudFront Origin Access Identity (OAI):** An OAI is a special CloudFront user that you can associate with Amazon S3 origins, so that you can secure all or just some of your Amazon S3 content.
-OAIs can be used to restrict access to specific objects or buckets in Amazon S3, or to specific IP addresses or ranges.
-- **Amazon CloudFront Origin Domain Name (ODN):** An ODN is a unique domain name that is assigned to your CloudFront distribution when you create it.
-The ODN is used to route requests for your content to CloudFront.
+- **Amazon CloudFront Origin Access Control (OAC):** OAC (the successor to Origin Access Identity) restricts access to an Amazon S3 origin so that content can only be served through the associated CloudFront distribution.
 - **Amazon CloudFront Signed URL:** A CloudFront signed URL is a URL that has been signed with a CloudFront signing key.
 This type of URL is used to restrict access to specific objects in CloudFront.
-- **Amazon CloudFront Function:** A CloudFront function is a Lambda function that can be used to modify or filter the content that is delivered by CloudFront.
+- **CloudFront Function:** A lightweight, JavaScript-only edge function that can modify or filter content at CloudFront edge locations; distinct from Lambda@Edge, which runs full Lambda functions.
-- **Amazon CloudFront Viewer Request Header:** A CloudFront viewer request header is a header that is added to requests that are sent to CloudFront.
-Viewer request headers can be used to provide additional information to CloudFront, such as the user's IP address or the device that is being used to access the content.
-- **Amazon CloudFront Viewer Response Header:** A CloudFront viewer response header is a header that is added to responses that are sent from CloudFront.
-Viewer response headers can be used to provide additional information to the viewer, such as the cache status of the content or the size of the content.
 - **Amazon CloudFront Distribution:** A CloudFront distribution is a collection of resources that are delivered to viewers by CloudFront.
 A distribution can include one or more origins, such as Amazon S3 buckets or Amazon EC2 instances.
 - **Amazon CloudFront Edge Location:** A CloudFront edge location is a server that is located around the world.
 Edge locations are used to cache content and deliver it to viewers with low latency.
-- **Amazon CloudFront Shield:** CloudFront Shield is a managed DDoS protection service that protects your CloudFront distributions from DDoS attacks.
-- **Amazon CloudFront Streaming Delivery:** CloudFront Streaming Delivery is a service that allows you to stream video and audio content to viewers with low latency and high transfer speeds.
-- **Amazon CloudFront API Acceleration:** CloudFront API Acceleration is a service that allows you to accelerate your APIs by caching responses and routing requests to the closest edge location.
-- **Amazon CloudFront Streaming:** A service that delivers live and on-demand video to viewers around the world.

 ### Messaging

 - **Amazon Simple Notification Service (SNS):** Pub/sub messaging service for sending messages and notifications.
-- **Amazon Pinpoint:** A multichannel messaging service that makes it easy to engage with your customers across a variety of channels, including SMS, email, push notifications, and in-app messages.
+- **Amazon Pinpoint:** A multichannel messaging service for engaging customers across SMS, email, push notifications, and in-app messages.
+AWS closed Pinpoint to new customers in May 2025, and its engagement features reach end of support on October 30, 2026 (replacements include AWS End User Messaging, Amazon SES, and Amazon Connect).

 ### Queuing